 AI Companies’ Efforts in Shaping Copyright Discourse

-One of the prominent efforts undertaken by AI companies in this battle is to publicly prove that training with copyrighted data is fair use.
+One of the prominent efforts undertaken by AI companies in this copyright crisis is to publicly prove that training with copyrighted data is fair use.

 To bring clarity to the topic, it is important to break down the key term that frequently takes the spotlight: fair use.
 Fair use is a legal doctrine that promotes freedom of expression by permitting the unlicensed use of copyright-protected works in certain circumstances.
 Fair use allows the limited use of copyrighted material without permission for purposes like criticism, commentary, news reporting, teaching, and research.